rvquintiles/Upgrad-assignments/README.md

             - Columns having more than 30% mising data was identified and removed.
             - Columns not having any duplicate value was identified and removed.
 This is because if columns have all uniqie values then it is not possible to confer any analysis.
             - Lastly set of columns were manually identified and removed from analysis.
-        2. Data manupilation: Once data cleaning was performed 2 columns were added by converting loan status columns and loan verified column into numerical values so that co-relation analysis can be performed on these data
+        2. Data manupilation: Once data cleaning was performed 2 columns were added by converting loan status columns and loan verified column into numerical values so that co-relation analysis can be performed on these data.
+Additionally interest rate data type was converted from string to float.
         3. EDA: Categorial columns and numerical columns list was created to perform EDA.
         4. Inferential statistics is used to determine following:
             - To evaluate significant difference between interest rates of fully paid loan and charged off loans.